 RAID 6’s double parity takes longer than RAID 5 to rebuild, although rebuild times are less of a consideration as two drives can fail without data loss.

-Can lose 2 disks are still continue to work
+Can lose 2 disks and still continue to work

 Array Capacity: (Size of Smallest Drive) * (Number of Drives – 2).